Erik-Lamers1/OS3-RP1/README.md

 * An opt-out feature will be made available so SA’s can contact us, and we will exclude their IP range from the target list.
 * A host is defined as reachable by ICMP echo request.
 This is intentional, as there is a good  chance that a SA who does not want their network scanned will block ICMP echo requests.
 Thus by this host definition those hosts will automatically be excluded.

-A far more detail ethical paragraph will be included in the paper itself.
+A far more detailed ethical paragraph will be included in the paper itself.
 ### How do I opt out?
 [Opt out form](https://docs.google.com/forms/d/e/1FAIpQLScbBEUITDSsKA97qz0USSDljronYmk3p-IDOOxN68rCoiRK9A/viewform?usp=sf_link)